TEMPLO DEL ALACRAN (TEMPLE OF THE SCORPION)

 In that one of the hotels built an access right to the temple without the need to climb unmarked cliffs in the dark I decided to go up there and watch the sun come up over the ocean.
 Thinking I might miss it I was unable to sleep much that night and eventually just got up and went up there to wait.
 Since it was a long time until sunrise I made myself comfortable and in doing so eventually dozed off.

 Sometime before sunrise, in my slumber I heard three clacks, like handheld flat stones being hit together --- clack, clack, clack.
 Thinking I was dreaming I continued to doze when again I heard the sound, only this time more clear and distinct --- clack, clack, clack.
+Then a third time --- clack, clack, clack as if coming from somewhere close or near.
 I thought shit, somebody is there.
 The next thing I knew I was tapped on the shoulder very hard and quite distinguishable from behind.
 Still in a sitting position I turned to see who it was, but no one was there --- nor anywhere around to be seen nor to have had time to have walked or scurried away any distance, let alone be completely gone.
 That exact moment I turned back toward the vast expanse of the Caribbean only to see the very top tip of the sun just breaking the horizon.

 As the sun's full orb pushed aside the night sky it began being dimmed behind a few scattered, low lying early morning clouds skirting just along the horizon, tinting the underside of the clouds with a glowing red and the temple walls with a subdued orange.
 As I stood up in the dimming red cast light I barely caught a glimpse of what appeared to be an almost smoke-like shadowy figure to my left seemingly darting behind the north corner wall of the ancient temple.
 Thinking I could intercept the figure or at least see who or what it was before it was gone or dissipated I shot around the south wall of the temple at full tilt turning to get an unobstructed view along the western side.
 Again there was no time nor anyplace for someone to go, yet no one was there.
 The temple is small and at the speed I was moving I was easily on top of the northeast corner of the structure in a matter of seconds.
 There in the sand in a quick turning away and scurrying toward and into the plants and vegetation along the northern end of the temple was the only living creature I encountered that morning at the temple: a scorpion.